Comparing of ADMA Biologics Inc. (ADMA) and Avid Bioservices Inc. (NASDAQ:CDMO) | New Business Observer

 Liquidity

-The Current Ratio and a Quick Ratio of ADMA Biologics Inc. are 4.6 and 2.4.
-Competitively, Avid Bioservices Inc. has 2.3 and 1.9 for Current and Quick Ratio.
-ADMA Biologics Inc.’s better ability to pay short and long-term obligations than Avid Bioservices Inc.
+ADMA Biologics Inc.’s Current Ratio is 4.6 while its Quick Ratio is 2.4.
+On the competitive side is, Avid Bioservices Inc. which has a 2.3 Current Ratio and a 1.9 Quick Ratio.
+ADMA Biologics Inc. is better positioned to pay off short and long-term obligations compared to Avid Bioservices Inc.

 Analyst Ratings

-Recommendations and Ratings for ADMA Biologics Inc. and Avid Bioservices Inc. can be find in next table.
+The next table highlights the delivered recommendations and ratings for ADMA Biologics Inc. and Avid Bioservices Inc.

 |Sell Ratings